-In 2021 Video Nasties will release a new single, tour the UK with Gatecreeper, and play at Bloodstock Open Air Festival.
+In 2021 Video Nasties released new single Draw The Shades and played at Bloodstock Open Air Festival.
 They perform at Damnation festival in November, and tour the UK with Aggressive Perfector.
 Keep your eyes peeled for more VN 2022 news soon.

 Critical praise for Dominion:

 “Dominion is already on my shortlist for Best Metal Albums of 2020… you WILL dig Video Nasties.
 You will dig them six fuckin’ feet deep.” – Metal Sucks

 "Video Nasties offer a remarkably well-realised platter of splatter on their debut album, fusing bombastic melodeath with rambunctious swagger and lashings of vintage horror samples” – Metal Hammer

 “To paraphrase the iconic Phantasm tagline, If this one doesn’t thrill you, you’re already dead!” – Decibel Magazine

 “If you're a fan of horror flicks, John Carpenter soundtracks, and everything-shredding death n' roll with black metal vocals, then you're going to love this.
 Seriously, it's a little unbelievable that a band is cranked up to 10 at all times like Video Nasties” – Metal Injection

 “There are plenty of great hooks here…. all ten tracks are siphoned through a decaying death time machine before stumbling out the other side infused with the musical spirit of Entombed” – Zero Tolerance